Vishwanath-Ramesh/todo-goodbits/README.md

 ## Project Setup

-Install dependencies and dev dependencies, run:
+Install dependencies and devdependencies, run:

 using npm